LeaVerou/html-syntax-guidelines/README.md

 ### Naming
 - Use all lowercase in docs.
 - No camelCase, no hyphens, no underscores.
+- Prefer nouns
-- Single words are preferable, two words ok.
-Avoid names that are more than 2 words
+- Prefer single words (after the hyphen in custom elements).
+Two words are suboptimal but ok.
+Avoid names of three words or more.
 - Avoid abbreviations to save only a few characters.
 	- E.g. it's `<video>`, not `<vid>`, `<source>` not `<src>`
 	- Many older element names are abbreviated.
 At the time, saving characters was very important, but these days readability is a bigger focus